Section 179 Tax Deduction

 Section 179 is one of the few government incentives available to small businesses, and has been included in many of the recent Stimulus Acts and Congressional Tax Bills.
 Although large businesses also benefit from Section 179 or Bonus Depreciation, the original target of this legislation was much needed tax relief for small businesses - and millions of small businesses are actually taking action and getting real benefits.

-All businesses that purchase, finance, and/or lease new or used business equipment during tax year 2024 should qualify for the Section 179 Deduction (assuming they spend less than $4,270,000).
+All businesses that purchase, finance, and/or lease new or used business equipment during tax year 2025 should qualify for the Section 179 Deduction.

 Most tangible goods used by American businesses, including "off-the-shelf" software and business-use vehicles, like the Sprinter, qualify for the Section 179 Deduction.